joelpick/joelpick.github.io/Publications.md

 * Giordano M, Costantini D, **Pick JL** & Tschirren B (2015) Female oxidative status, egg antioxidant protection and eggshell pigmentation: a supplemental feeding experiment in great tits. *Behavioural Ecology and Sociobiology*, 69, 777-785. doi:10.1007/s00265-015-1893-1

+PRE-PRINTS

+* **Pick JL**, Lemon H, Thomson C, & Hadfield JD (2021) Decomposing phenotypic skew and its effects on the predicted response to strong selection. *EcoEvoRxiv*, doi:10.32942/osf.io/n4g5z.  *In Review at Nature Ecology and Evolution*

+* **Pick JL**, Khwaja N, Spence MA, Ihle M & Nakagawa S (2019) Counter culture: Causes, extent and solutions of systematic bias in the analysis of behavioural counts. *EcoEvoRxiv*, doi:10.32942/osf.io/jq9n6.

 IN PREPARATION:

-* **Pick JL**, Khwaja N, Spence MA, Ihle M & Nakagawa S (2019) Counter culture: Causes, extent and solutions of systematic bias in the analysis of behavioural counts. *EcoEvoRxiv*. doi:10.32942/osf.io/jq9n6.

-* **Pick JL**, Lemon H, Thomson C, & Hadfield JD.
-The Importance of Being Normal: Decomposing phenotypic skew and its effects on the predicted response to strong selection.

 * **Pick JL**, Spence M, Ihle M, Schroeder J, Burke T, & Nakagawa S. Decomposing parental provisioning behaviour to understand the causes, constraints and costs of parental care.

+* **Pick JL**, Senior A, & Nakagawa S. The impact of environmental amelioration on the plasticity of reproductive traits: a meta-analysis.